reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

     }
 ````
 Here, the `Page` class is an interface in the `org.springframework.data.domain` package.
-When we run our Spring boot application and hit the endpoint using postman, we see response as below:
+When we make a GET request to the endpoint `http://localhost:8083/data/userdetails/page`, we see the JSON response as below:
 ````json
 {
     "content": [